 As noted, the Scheme in its current format is not sustainable in the long-term without an increase in funding from local authority partners or significant operational amendments to the scheme structure or fares applicable.
-A root and branch review of the scheme was completed in 2021/22, taking cognisance of the COVID-19 pandemic.
-Two key recommendations were agreed by the Joint Committee namely that the Scheme implement fare increases in 2021/22 followed by the introduction of a simplified 'half-fares' structure with capped fares applying to ferry routes and to existing rail 'rural zones'.
+A root and branch review of the scheme was completed in 2022/23, taking cognisance of the COVID-19 pandemic.
+Two key recommendations were agreed by the Joint Committee namely that the Scheme implement fare and that a simplified 'half-fares' structure is introduced with capped fares applying to ferry routes and to existing rail 'rural zones'.
 The use of half fares would simplify the Scheme, would reduce the level of reimbursement and would increase the longer-term financial sustainability of the Scheme considerably.

 This remains the agreed strategy of the Joint Committee to preserve long-term financial sustainability.
 The specific implementation dates will be influenced by the timing and nature of the recovery of public transport and Scheme patronage and also take cognisance of current reserves balances.
-As a consequence, the Joint Committee on 17 March 2023 agreed that the implementation of the revised half fare structure would be pushed back again until the earliest April 2024 to allow the scheme a better understanding of the travel demand, operator reimbursement and Scheme reserves.
-This delay is only for the short term and it is understood that in the long term the implementation of the planned change to the fare structure will be required in order to ensure sustainability of the Scheme.
+As a consequence, the Joint Committee on 15 March 2024 agreed that the implementation of the revised half fare structure would be pushed back again until April 2025.
+From 2025/26 the implementation of the planned change to the fare structure will be required in order to ensure sustainability of the Scheme.